jlorieau/mollib/docs/cli/process.rst

     ``--hydrogenate``
         Strip all hydrogen atoms and re-add hydrogens based on ideal geometry.
-        More details on the methods can be found in the API documentation :doc:`../api/hydrogens`.
+        More details on the current implementation can be found in the API documentation :doc:`../api/hydrogens`.

         .. note:: Adding two hydrogens to an sp2 heavy atom will label the